karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 **NOTE:** `for loop` ends here.

-In the next step we just combine the individual profiles (one per sample) and do some clustering based on the detection and frequency of the contigs in each sample.
+In the next step we just combine the individual profiles (one per sample) and do some clustering based on the detection and frequency of the contigs in each sample:

 ```bash
 anvi-merge ANVIO/$SAMPLE/PROFILE/*/PROFILE.db \